 The MSA supports and encourages self-reporting of contraventions of ISO rules.
 A self-report provides evidence to the MSA that a market participant has implemented effective internal procedures (Compliance Program) to identify such issues.
-At the least, a self-report is eligible for more Favourable Treatment than if it otherwise came to the attention of the MSA by referral.
+At the least, a self-report is eligible for more Favourable Treatment than if it otherwise came to the attention of the MSA by AESO referral.

-At least this means that if the MSA is satisfied that a self-report meets the following criteria, the MSA will Forbear:
+This means that if the MSA is satisfied that a self-report meets the following criteria, the MSA will Forbear:

-- o The contravention is deemed by the MSA to be non-serious - o The self-report contains all Information requested in the provided reporting template 1 - o The self-report is received within 30 days of the date the contravention began - o The self-report occurred prior to the participant being alerted by the Compliance Monitor or the MSA - o The participant has a Compliance Program in effect and the self-report includes a statement to this effect - o The conduct did not result in a material financial gain - o The conduct did not jeopardize the reliability of the Alberta Interconnected Electric System - The conduct is not part of a recurring problem - o The self-report clearly acknowledges the contravention(s) reported - o The self-report was sent to compliance@albertamsa.ca and copied to the Compliance Monitor at marketcompliance@aeso.ca
+- The contravention is deemed by the MSA to be non-serious - The self-report contains all Information requested in the provided reporting template 1 - The self-report is received within 30 days of the date the contravention began - The self-report occurred prior to the participant being alerted by the Compliance Monitor or the MSA - The participant has a Compliance Program in effect and the self-report includes a statement to this effect - The conduct did not result in a material financial gain